qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/fetching_plugins.rst

   :guilabel:`Close`..
 * The :guilabel:`Processing` menu should be available again.

-Importantly, however, the list of plugins that you can activate and deactivate only draws from the plugins that you currently have installed.
-To install new plugins, you need to use the :guilabel:`Get More` option in the :guilabel:`Plugin Manager` dialog.

 |basic| |FA| Installing New Plugins
 -------------------------------------------------------------------------------

+The list of plugins that you can activate and deactivate draws from the plugins that you currently have installed.

 * To install new plugins, select the :guilabel:`Get More` option in the :guilabel:`Plugin Manager` dialog.
 The plugins available for you to install